Geddes Plan for Tel Aviv: The choice of Geddes for the Commission of Tel Aviv

-By the time of his commission to plan Tel Aviv, Geddes had corresponded at length with members of the Zionist Commission and had already worked on a number of projects in Palestine including the Hebrew University of Jerusalem in partnership with his son-in-law Frank Mears.
+By the time of his commission to plan Tel Aviv, Geddes had corresponded at length with members of the Zionist Commission and had already worked on a number of projects in Israel including the Hebrew University of Jerusalem in partnership with his son-in-law Frank Mears.
 Geddes had impressed members of the Zionist Commission with "his total lack of prejudice" and had multiple admirers within the Zionist Commission.
 His evolutionary concept of cities alongside his "valley section" regional planning, was synergistic with the Zionist Commission's goal of both founding and historically contextualising a modern Hebrew settlement, helping to "re-establish roots in the ancient homeland".

 Geddes Vision For Tel Aviv

-Geddes' 62-page plan for Tel Aviv, presented in 1925, linked the existing settlement of Tel Aviv (Ahuzat-Bayit) from Mapu Street (to the southwest) and extended across an area bordered by Borgrashov Street to the southeast, Ibn Gvirol Street to the east, the shoreline to the west and the Yarkon River to the north.
+Geddes' 62-page plan for Tel Aviv, presented in 1925, linked the existing settlement of Tel Aviv (Ahuzat-Bayit) from Mapu Street (to the southwest) and extended across an area bordered by Borgrashov Street to the southeast, Ibn Gabirol Street to the east, the shoreline to the west and the Yarkon River to the north.
 Geddes' vision for Tel Aviv was to "realize a conurbation as an example of contemporary planning...based on the valley section and integrated villages, towns and large cities - both old and new."
 He identified Tel Aviv as "a transitional place and a link between the over-crowded cities of Europe and the renewal of Agricultural Palestine."

 Geddes described four street types in his framework for Tel Aviv including "the width of sidewalks, pavements, plantations and lines of building".
 The largest of these were two major roads running parallel to the shore, beginning near the existing settlement in the south-west and extending to the Yarkon river in the north.
 These along with three lesser north-south roads were to provide major thoroughfares along the length of the proposed commission.
 They were then complemented by a series of intersecting "widely spaced, east-west oriented, secondary roads" which helped to channel the cooling sea-breeze off the Mediterranean into the city.
 Tertiary tree-lined boulevards were added providing green pedestrian promenades, and finally networks of deliberately narrow lanes arranged in an irregular non-aligned 'pinwheel' fashions to discourage non-residential traffic allowed access to the interior of the "superblocks" that much of the land was divided into.